 As a loving pet owner, you likely provide your dog or cat with quality food, warm shelter, abundant exercise, and much-deserved petting time, but did you know that taking care of your pet’s gut health may be the most valuable gift you can give them?

-You see, just like in humans, your pet’s gut is their foundation of health.
-As the largest immune organ (more than 80% of the immune system resides in the gut), the G.I. tract is responsible for preventing toxins and undesirable bacteria from entering the bloodstream, as well as making sure your pet digests and absorbs valuable nutrients from the food and supplements they eat.
+You see, just like humans, your pet’s gut is their foundation of health.
+The GI tract is the largest immune organ (more than 80% of the immune system resides in the gut) responsible for eliminating toxins and undesirable bacteria from entering the bloodstream, supporting digestion, and absorption of valuable nutrients from food and supplements.*